 Each kingdom in Himachal Pradesh has one main devta whose priests and caretakers are members of that royal family.
 The concept of demigods, or devtas, is ancient and is prevalent across the Himalayan region.
 Traditionally, demigod worship is based on the concept that people work for the god and in return, the god provides them with sustenance and protects them from harm.
 And this is where Kullu Dussehra, an internationally renowned festival, comes into the picture.

 Over the years, Kullu Dussehra has evolved and changed, and it is now a more commercial event than it was in the past.
 Many international travelers like to visit Kullu during Dussehra to witness the grand celebrations.
+In fact, the festival was declared an international event in 1972 with a footfall of 4-5 lac people from across the globe.
 People from Ladakh, Manipur, Arunachal Pradesh, and other Himalayan states also attend and participate in the festival.
 The last day has a symbolic significance.
 Devotees collect a pile of wood and set it on fire to mark the destruction of Lanka and the eventual prevalence of good over evil.

-However, if you are planning on witnessing Kullu Dussehra celebrations this year, block your calendars from October 25th to 31st.
-Due to the on-going COVID 19 pandemic, this year’s Dussehra celebrations will be slightly different and toned down.
-The four-time MP and scion of the royal family of Kullu, Maheshwar, plans to celebrate Kullu Dussehra while in mind social distancing rules.
+However, if you are planning on witnessing Kullu Dussehra 2021 celebrations, block your calendars from October 15 to 21.
+The four-time MP and scion of the royal family of Kullu, Maheshwar, plans to celebrate Kullu Dussehra while keeping in mind the social distancing rules.
 He is of the opinion that age old rituals are certainly important and cannot be broken.
 Hence, like previous years, this year too festivities will start with rath yatra of Lord Raghunath from Rath Maidan of Kullu and all important rituals and traditions will also be performed.

 In additon to this, you also have the added advantage of exploring the beautiful hill town and its neighbouring valleys, known for its lovely gorges, wondrous waterfalls, chatty mountain streams and, curious wooden temples, all of which are certainly going to enthrall you.
 You can book your safe, santized Manali taxi here.